Automations

 - **Add to Sequence** or **Remove from Sequence:** move the subscriber into or out of a timed email series.

-- **Change Subscriber Status:** update eligibility states such as Active, Unsubscribed, Bounced, Complained, or Blocked when that is the intended outcome.
+- **Change Subscriber Status:** update eligibility states such as Active, Unsubscribed, Bounced, Complained, or Blocked when that status change is the goal.

 - **Wait:** pause for a set time, until a chosen date, or until a date stored in a custom field.